rotki/rotki/docs/api.rst

    :reqjson int from_timestamp: The timestamp after which to return transactions.
 If not given zero is considered as the start.
    :reqjson int to_timestamp: The timestamp until which to return transactions.
 If not given all transactions from ``from_timestamp`` until now are returned.
    :reqjson bool only_cache: If true then only the ethereum transactions in the DB are queried.
+   :reqjson string asset: Optional.
+Serialized asset to filter by.
+   :reqjson string protocol: Optional.
+Protocol (counterparty) to filter by.

    **Example Response**: